 The connector is completely self-contained: no additional software installation is required.
 It’s within the scope of an ordinary Matillion license, so there is no additional cost for using the features.

-Watch this short tutorial video to see how to use the Excel Query component in Matillion ETL for Amazon Redshift.
+Watch our tutorial video for a demonstration on how to set up and use the Excel Query component in Matillion ETL for Amazon Redshift.

 To configure the Excel Query component first, provide a link to the Excel File in the S3 bucket to be loaded.
 Click on the 3 dots next to the Excel File property to see all available S3 buckets in your AWS account.
 Select an Excel file in a bucket.
 Please note, a file in a public S3 bucket can be specified here by manually entering the S3 URL:

 If the first row of data in the Excel file is the header, select ‘Yes’ and the header values will become the column names in the new Amazon Redshift table.
 Selecting ‘No’ will result in the columns being named A, B, C and so on.

 If applicable, select a range of cells within the data.
 Please note, only data within the range will be loaded into Amazon Redshift.
 Specifying a cell range can be useful if the spreadsheet has additional data that you don’t want users to load into the Amazon Redshift database.

 Next, select the data source to be loaded into Amazon Redshift from the Data Source drop down.
 This is a list of the sheets or named ranges available in the Excel document.